Geolocation-Security-Management/crime_no_more_geolocation2/README.md

 # Crime No More - Team Geolocation 2

-This project is a part of Embark 2022 program under Sunway Technology Track.
-## Members

-- Shaun Liew Xin Hong
-- Michael Jun Ze Kong
-- Joshua Ang Zhi Yuan
-- Chua Shang Hang

 ## Description

-The app that mobilize the guards in a better way.
-The nearest guard can receive the push notification from the control room once the crime scene is detected.
-The guard also will be navigated to the crime scene and update the situation time by time.
-The control room can understand the crime scene and the guard's real time location.
+The geolocation security management system allows the active personnels to be better mobalised.
+The nearest guard can receive the push notification from the control room once the crime scene is reported.
+The guard can also naviagte to the crime scene through the mobile app and update the control room accordingly.
+The control room can track the crime scene and the guard's real time location.

 ## The progress done so far